What's PLANERGY?

 A week later you receive an invoice for the same goods and record it in your inventory account again.

-This is common when you’re using a manual AP system but would be flagged as a duplicate invoice by AP automation software, incorporated in the Planergy spend management platform.
+This is common when you’re using a manual AP system but would be flagged as a duplicate invoice by AP automation software, incorporated in the PLANERGY spend management platform.

 • Overstatement of Liabilities